 Anne graduated from the Bel-Rea Institute of Animal Technology in 2007 and is a Colorado native.
-After graduation Anne worked for another specialty hospital for almost four years.
+After graduation Anne worked for another specialty hospital for almost four years before joining the Ophthalmology team in 2011.
 Anne has a special interest in surgery and anesthesia.

 Anne has two dogs ( a German Shepherd mix and a Pointer mix) and two misfit cats who run her household.
 In her free time, Anne enjoys camping, spending time with her family and formulating beer brewing recipes with her husband.

 In 2006, Megan moved to Colorado from Nebraska where she attended the University of Nebraska at Omaha and earned an A.A.S. in Liberal Arts.
 In 2008, Megan graduated from Bel-Rea Institute of Animal Technology with an A.A.S.
-After graduation, she worked in a small animal, exotic and avian general practice for 3 years.
+After graduation, she worked in a small animal, exotic and avian general practice for 3 years before joining the Ophthalmology team in 2012.
 She has two dogs: a Greyhound mix and an Akita mix.
 She enjoys yoga, camping and traveling the world.
 She joined our team in February of 2012.

 She has a doberman-German shepherd mix named Dawn, a boxer-bulldog mix named Desi, 2 cats named Mike and Ike, a wallaby named Jack and a bearded dragon named Naga.

 Michelle graduated from Front Range Community College in 2006.
 Michelle has loved anesthesia and surgery since her beginnings in medicine when she was 14.
-She became a military medic and then switched to veterinary medicine where she enjoyed emergency medicine, general practice and orthopedic surgery before joining the ophthalmology team.
+She became a military medic and then switched to veterinary medicine where she enjoyed emergency medicine, general practice and orthopedic surgery before joining the ophthalmology team in 2013.